 8 days from Remich to AmsterdamOverview

 Experience Luxembourg, Germany, and Holland on this fantastic river cruise vacation.
 Your adventure starts in Remich, Luxembourg, where you board your river vessel.
-Enjoy guided sightseeing in Trier, the oldest city in Germany, and Cologne, the capital of the Rhineland.
+Enjoy guided sightseeing in Trier, the oldest city in Germany, and Düsseldorf.
 Cruise through the dramatic Rhine Gorge—the most beautiful stretch of river—and pass the legendary Lorelei rock.
 Visit a local wine cellar in Bernkastel, Reichsburg Castle in Cochem, and Siegfried’s Mechanical Musical Instrument Museum in the pretty wine village of Rüdesheim.
-Conclude your vacation with a visit of a windmill near the little fishing village of Volendam, a canal cruise in Amsterdam, and time to explore on your own.Duration:
+Conclude your vacation with a canal cruise in Amsterdam, and time to explore on your own.Duration:

 Day 1 Remich, Luxembourg (Embarkation).